xwiki-contrib/Datanucleus-Cassandra-Plugin/README.markdown

 Roadmap
 -------

-1. Upgrade when latest Datanucleus 2.2 after this release
-2. Upgrade as Pelops client improves
+1. Upgrade as Pelops client improves
-3. Make paging/iteration possible on large associative sets.
+2. Make paging/iteration possible on large associative sets.
 The storage changes to support large sets is complete, however the paging size is not.

 Special Thanks
 --------------